oleh-sulzhenko/iopa-bot/README.md

    of the app challenging (e.g., associating users across multiple third party networks).
 2. Others such as alexa-app, do not provide a full-featured way of handling dialogs of multiple exchanges
 3. Defining the meta data for natural language processing is sometimes handled by the service provider (e.g., Amazon Alexa, IBM Watson) and mostly not.
-4. Chat bots are ripe for serverless functions on Amazon Lambda, Azure Functions, etc., but not all frameworks make this abstraction easy.
+4. Chat bots are ripe for edge functions on Amazon Lambda, Azure Functions, etc., but not all frameworks make this abstraction easy.

 ## The `iopa-bot` solution

 This framework provides a lightweight abstraction layer to translate the request and response into a format that can be reused regardless of the host environment, and can be used locally for console testing just as easily as remotely.
-It sits on top of iopa-serverless so can be used in any serverless environment, locally on an express server, or on custom infrastructure.
+It sits on top of iopa-edge so can be used in any edge environment, locally on an express server, or on custom infrastructure.

 `iopa-bot` provides an opinionated way to define converational schemas, with industry-standard features such as dialogs, intents, slots, and utterances and exports this metadata for direct loading into the service provider (e.g., Amazon Alexa).